 You’ll get several perks when you initially take out federal student loans; loan rehabilitation will mean getting those perks back.
 Perks like, loan forgiveness, a choice of repayment plans, forbearance, and deferment.

 You’ll Be Eligible to Apply for Federal Student Aid Again

-Another perk of a rehabilitated loan is that you’ll be eligible for student loans again.
+Another perk of a rehabilitated loan is that you’ll be eligible for school loans again.
 If you think you’ll need aid in the future for your education, this will be a huge perk.